Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 Answer:

 Telnet is the protocol used to connect to a remote machine.
-It allows users to log into another computer over a network and operate it as if it were local, often for terminal emulation.
+It allows users to log into another computer over a network and operate it as if it were local.

 Protocol: Telnet